-As you continue traveling south past San Souci Beach (one of farthest sections of Waikiki Beach), you will pass along the last group of hotels and apartment buildings that reside closest to Diamond Head.
+As you continue traveling east, past San Souci Beach (one of farthest sections of Waikiki Beach on the east side), you will pass along the last group of hotels and apartment buildings that stand closest to Diamond Head.

-You could continue trekking further south along Diamond Head for an additional half mile up the small coastal hill road where there are 3 scenic lookouts.
+You could continue trekking further east along Diamond Head for an additional half mile up the road to reach 3 scenic lookouts.

 These road turnouts provide some great views of the (6) Diamond Head Lighthouse, parts of Diamond Head Beach, and surfers riding waves in the distance.
 The views get better as you reach the (7) 2nd and 3rd Diamond Head lookouts.
-This is not part of our It’s quite rewarding if you’re up for the short trek.
+This is not part of our walking tour, but it’s quite rewarding if you’re up for the short trek.

 Walking back up on the other side of (8) Kapiolani Park gives a new perspective with views to all the activity taking place in park that you won’t see from the beach side.

 Beyond the trees, park benches, and people watching, you’ll also pass by the (9) Kapiolani Band Stand where many free concerts have taken place, including the Royal Hawaiian Band that plays here regularly.